-Now accepting applications for Fall 2020.
-Apply by July 31, 2020.
-(Application fees waived for Fall 2020.)
-Earn your 13-unit Drug & Alcohol Counseling certificate entirely online.
+Now accepting applications.
+Earn your 13-unit Drug and Alcohol Counseling certificate entirely online.
 Applications are reviewed as they are received until all spaces are filled.
-Submit your application here.
+Apply here.

 The drug and alcohol counseling certificate program prepares master's- and doctoral-level professionals to: